POPLHLTH 720 : Cost Effectiveness Evaluation

 Class Representatives in each class can take feedback to the department and faculty staff-student consultative committees.

 In the first session of every course, the changes made to the course from feedback in previous iterations will be discussed.
 From previous years, feedback has changed the balance between lecture and exercise sessions and the availability of some additional material online.
-Following the 2020 running of the course, the number of teaching days have been increased and these days made shorter as it was clear from student feedback that online sessions were too long.
-I am awaiting feedback from the 2022 running and will discuss my responses to this on the first teaching day in 2023.
+In 2024, I am reducing the number of assessments from four to three.
+Whilst the final assessment will not be due until close to the end of the course, I strongly recommend that you work on it gradually and give yourself enough time to ask questions.

 Other Information